Flavia-etyang/Flavia-etyang1/satellite-vessel-intelligence/satellite-vessel-intelligence/README.md

 ```

+Image
+  ↓
+Annotation
+  ↓
+Pixel measurement
+  ↓
+Scale conversion
+  ↓
+Structured JSON / CSV
+  ↓
+Vessel assessment
+  ↓
+Maritime data correlation

 The analytical workflow is structured so that manual vessel assessment can be translated into reproducible data operations — from image-derived measurements and structured classification to cross-source maritime data correlation.

 ---